Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - 6p6k (cut at 739k, with no repetition) of most frequent cut based on log rarity order
 - initial order of datasets preserved

+all-base-no-repetition-no-cut:
+- all base datasets passed through the datacleaning pipline but reverted to original order with no cut
+- the only change is the removal of repeated lines

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh